 - All of the usual regulations apply regarding minors, responsible service of alcohol, intoxication and disorderly conduct.

-To obtain a Community Liquor Permit you must complete an application form and submit it to OLGR at least 21 days before the event.
-In addition to the application fee of $52 per day, some or all of the following may be required:
+To obtain a Community Liquor Permit you must complete an online application, or submit a completed application form to OLGR, at least 21 days before the event.
+In addition to the application fee of $74.20 per day (2021-22), some or all of the following may be required: